This is an old revision of the document!

 From an Android Device

-If you plan to connect to PirateBox with a laptop computer, you should first download and install BubbleUPnP and MX Player from the Google Play Store.
+If you are connected to your PirateBox through an Android device, you can download and install the media player from the Google Play Store.

 From an iPhone/iPad